OODD-Mozilla/ToolRepository/README.md

 * Gives a list of authors of closed pull requests that are not listed in authors.json
 * Parameters
   * folderPath - the path to the folder that has the repositories and authors
   * token - the GITHUB token, required to use the GitHub API
   * organization - the organization whose repositories will be cloned
   * Returns a promise that is resolved with new authors, or rejected if something goes wrong

+## Other Files
+* `package.json`
+Contains all the npm package dependencies that were used in the project
+* `Main.js`
+A class that provides an option to run all the three tools by typing `node Main.js`

 ## Using the Tools
 All tools return a JavaScript promise, which allows for flexible use and chaining.
 We created a driver program, Main.js, to provide an example and a way to quickly use the tools.
 It runs the tools in sequence, CloneTool, InitTool, and PullRequest tool, and provides them with the necessary parameters, including folder to put the repositories and authors.
 To use the driver, you must change the parameters to match your needs.